Advice for job seekers

 If you have a disability or your health significantly affects the kind of work you can do, an Employment Service Adviser based in your local Jobs and Benefits office/JobCentre can provide help.

-This help is provided through the Disability Employment and Service and Occupational Psychology Services.
+This help is provided through the Health and Work Support Branch and Occupational Psychology Services.
 A full range of advice for people with disabilities is available on nidirect.

-The Disability Employment Service (DES) provides support to help employers recruit you if you have health issues or disabilities.
+The Health and Work Support Branch (HWSB) provides support to help employers recruit you if you have health issues or disabilities.
 It also helps employers to retain you if you become sick or disabled whilst in employment.

-- Disability Employment Service Workable (NI) case studies
+- Health and Work Support Branch Workable (NI) case studies

 Occupational Psychology Services (OPS)